Association of School Psychologists of Pennsylvania (ASPP) Research Grant Award

 i) Additional Support

-If implementation of the research requires collaboration or support from other parties, such as a school districts approval of the research or access to a database, letters of support must be included in an appendix.
+If implementation of the research requires collaboration or support from other parties, such as a school district‘s approval of the research or access to a database, letters of support must be included in an appendix.
+Appendices do not count toward the word count or page limits.

 7. Evaluation Criteria